FMN Plc rewards B2B customers, partners with 22 trucks

 Hainsworth, while addressing the awardees noted that partnership remained key in driving the business forward despite the challenging business and economic clime.

-In his remark, Paul Udochi, FMN’s Head of Sales, B2B, emphasize that FMN Plc is customer-centric organisation which had always in the past, remained consistent in rewarding its customers under different category.
+In his remark, Paul Udochi, FMN’s Head of Sales, B2B, emphasize that FMN Plc is customer-centric organisation which had always in the past, remained consistent in rewarding its customers under different cateogy.

 He explained that the 22 awardees were customers and partners under the Bread Flour segment of the B2B category, who are selected based on their outstanding performance.

-Adegboyega, who had been a partner for 32 years said the company has good products and keep to its promises, thus engendering his good relationships with the company over the years.
-He, therefore, encouraged the company not to rest on its oars but to keep being the best in food production sector in the country.
+Adegboyega, who had been a partner for 32 years said the company has good products and keep to their promises, thus engendering his good relationships with the company over the years.
+He therefore encourage the company not to rest on its oars but to keep being the best in food production sector in the country.

 Bandits Stole My Chickens, Cut Off My Arms —Zamfara Man